jokercao6/caoweihao.github.io/_pages/about.md

 School of Computer Science and Technology, Beijing Jiaotong University, State Key Laboratory of Advanced Rail Autonomous Operation, China.

-My research focuses on **open-vocabulary object detection, continual learning, and prompt-based learning for vision-language models**.
-I am currently supervised by [Prof. Liping Jing](https://faculty.bjtu.edu.cn/8249/) and [Prof. Runqi Wang](https://faculty.bjtu.edu.cn/10280/).
+My research focuses on **open-vocabulary object detection, continual learning, and prompt-based learning for vision-language models**, under the supervision of [Prof. Liping Jing](https://faculty.bjtu.edu.cn/8249/) and [Prof. Runqi Wang](https://faculty.bjtu.edu.cn/10280/).

 My long-term research goal is to develop robust and scalable open-world perception systems that generalize across domains and incremental learning settings. 🤝 If you are interested in my research, feel free to get in touch.